PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

 ```

-## Step 10: Check that the Guest User Account Works
+## Step 10: Set the Guest User Account Password

-Log out of the Web app if you are logged in.
-On the login page, click the "Log in as Guest" button.
+The Guest User account password will not be set correctly unless you
+used 'thisisnotasecret' as the site key in step 6, and you shouldn't

-If guest login fails, you need to reset the guestuser password.
+use this as a site key on a production server.
+So you need to reset
+the guestuser password.

 Log in as the administrative user and go to the Users list.
+Search
-Search for "guestuser" and click the edit button for that user.
-Check the "change password" checkbox and then enter "guestuser" in both password fields; then click the "Update" button.
+for "guestuser" and click the edit button for that user.
+Check the
+"change password" checkbox and then enter "guestuser" in both password
+fields; then click the "Update" button.

-Now log out and re-try the "Log in as Guest" button.
+Now log out and try the "Log in as Guest" button.

-## Step 11: Test the New Deployment!

-## Step 12 (optional): Change File Permissions
+## Step 11 (optional): Change File Permissions

 If multiple users are going to administer the new BETYdb Rails instance, it is a good idea to change the group owner of all files under the Rails root directory.
 Otherwise, once one person finds they have to run a command using sudo, then everyone will have to.
 On pecandev, do